kuiperzone/ASTEROID-ARCADE/README.md

 GameEntity::crunch() method, namely Ufo::crunch(), which allows the UFO the ability to "see" what is around it.

+## Other Notes ##
+The game does not store state between application launches.

+I haven't yet tested building the software under LINUX, but would expect no significant issues in doing so.
+Both Qt and the game code are designed to be cross-platform.

+The source code is documented using Doxygen comments.
+Look for the "index.html" file under the "doc" directory.

 ## License ##
 ASTEROID ARCADE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the